All posts by Joseph Coulter

 The portal is the Christian gospel.

-Opening the gospel, opening the portal, is our prerogative.
+Opening the gospel, opening the invitation, is our prerogative.
 This cosmic courtship, like any other courtship, must begin with an initial introduction between the parties involved.
 Otherwise it remains merely a fantasy in the mind of one or the other, and never comes to anything.
 Once inside, however, the love affair begins in earnest.

 The Christian gospel has enormous depth, and levels that humanity will never completely penetrate.
 But essentially it is a fascinating, emotional, passionate, and still developing love story between Jesus, the undisputed master of the universe, and us, the human race.
 Jesus is fervently (and almost obsessively) in love with us and has been pursuing us relentlessly for over two thousand years, even to the present day.
 In the gospel, the unfolding story of his courtship and love is revealed to us.